 That depends on the test you take and where you take it.
 Some states offer automatic test results while others don’t offer results right away.
 Check the test materials to see when your results will be available.

-What is the test passing score for the Praxis II Health Education Exam?
+What is the test passing score for the Praxis Health Education Exam?

 Each state sets its own passing score, so check with your local jurisdiction.

 What identification should I bring on test day?

 Please bring a driver’s license, passport, or another piece of government-issued ID that has a photo and signature.
 You should also bring a secondary piece of identification, like a student ID, and your admission ticket.

 On test day, should I arrive at the test center early?

 Yes.
 You want to give yourself plenty of time to check in, so it’s best to arrive at least 30 minutes before your scheduled test time.